 Before the 1960s the portion of the creek circled in red was accessible or visible from the various bridges that were built across the deep chasm at its lower end.
 You could look down and see where it emptied into the river just downstream from the River Street bridge.
 But once the bypass was completed in the late ‘60s the creek literally dropped out of sight—and out of mind.

 But it’s still there, of course, flowing through the thicket of trees at the base of the steep embankment by the busy highway—no man’s land—and then through a large culvert under the Shelby Highway turnoff.

 If you must see the mouth of the stream, go along the pedestrian walkway to about the midpoint of the river bridge.
 Be careful, vehicles will be whizzing by.
 Look for a break in traffic and run across the road to the east side of the bridge (the downstream side), and look down.
 Quickly now, a car is coming!

-Or better yet, to avoid becoming road kill, just look at the photo.
+Or better yet, to avoid becoming road kill, Don’t go there.
+Just look at the photo.